HAI HELI-EXPO 2023 Rules & Regulations

 - Distribution of Materials

 Publications and advertising material of any description may be displayed and distributed only within the display space(s) assigned to the Exhibitor presenting such material.
 No Exhibitor is permitted to distribute materials outside of their assigned exhibit space.
 Exhibitor is not permitted to display or distribute advertising materials, of any description, booth-to-booth.
 Materials distributed to other booths will be confiscated.
+All Exhibitor advertisements shall comply with the GWCC Authority’s Event Policy and Procedures Manual, and Exhibitors shall not dim, cover, block, or obstruct any fixed advertising panels which have been placed in the Center without prior written consent.

 - Direct Selling